Cumulants and Correlation Functions of Net-proton, Proton and Antiproton Multiplicity Distributions in Au+Au Collisions at energies available at the BNL Relativistic Heavy Ion Collider: Introduction

 The significance of the observed non-monotonic dependence of $\kappa\sigma^{2}$ ($S\sigma$) on collision energy, in the energy range $\sqrt{s_\mathrm{NN}}$ = 7.7 - 62.4 GeV, is obtained based on the fourth (fifth) order polynomial fitting procedure.
 This significance is evaluated by randomly varying the $\kappa\sigma^{2}$ and $S\sigma$ data points within their total Gaussian uncertainties (statistical and systematic uncertainties added in quadrature) at each corresponding energy.
-This procedure is repeated a million times for $\kappa\sigma^{2}$ and for $S\sigma$.
-Out of 1 million trials, there are 1143 cases for $\kappa\sigma^{2}$ and 158640 cases for $S\sigma$ where the signs of the derivative at all $\sqrt{s_\mathrm{NN}}$ are found to be the same.
-Thus, the probability that at least one derivative at a given $\sqrt{s_\mathrm{NN}}$ has a different sign from the derivatives at remaining energies among the 1 million trials performed is 0.99886 (0.84136), which corresponds to a 3.1 $\sigma$ (1.0 $\sigma$) effect for $\kappa\sigma^{2}$ ($S\sigma$).
+This procedure is repeated $10^{6}$ times for $\kappa\sigma^{2}$ and for $S\sigma$.
+Out of $10^{6}$ trials, there are 1143 cases for $\kappa\sigma^{2}$ and 158640 cases for $S\sigma$ where the signs of the derivative at all $\sqrt{s_\mathrm{NN}}$ are found to be the same.
+Thus, the probability that at least one derivative at a given $\sqrt{s_\mathrm{NN}}$ has a different sign from the derivatives at remaining energies among the $10^{6}$ trials performed is 0.99886 (0.84136), which corresponds to a 3.1 $\sigma$ (1.0 $\sigma$) effect for $\kappa\sigma^{2}$ ($S\sigma$).
 Similarly, based on the third-order polynomial fitting procedure, the cumulant ratio $\sigma^{2}/M$ on the other hand ($\chi^{2}$/ndf = 0.32), exhibits a monotonic dependence on collision energy with a significance of 3.4$\sigma$.
 Thus we find that the cumulant ratios as a function of collision energy change from a monotonic variation to a non-monotonic variation with \snn\ as we go to higher orders.
-This is consistent with the QCD-based model expectation that, the higher the order of the moments, the more sensitive it is to physics processes such as a critical point~\cite{Stephanov:2008qz,Stephanov:2011pb}.
+This is consistent with the QCD-based model expectation that, the higher the order of the moments is, the more sensitive it is to physics processes such as a critical point~\cite{Stephanov:2008qz,Stephanov:2011pb}.
+A test of the non-monotonicity energy dependence with $\kappa\sigma^{2}$ is also carried out with the energy range $\sqrt{s_\mathrm{NN}}$ = 7.7 – 200 GeV and the resulting significance is 3.0 $\sigma$.